MothInBox/scylla-reader/README.md

 ## Roadmap
 ### Features to Add
+ - Easier way to install plugins.
+System to pull plugins from a git repo.
+Will require extension page.
  - Multiple "Reading Sessions" (imaybe youve completed a book but want to re-read and keep that progress, give them names too)
  - More customisation through settings
  - Persistent Settings